-PPC: 6

-Grades 10-12

-FULL YEAR

-Prerequisite: Ceramics and 3D Design
+Grades 10-12 Prerequisite: Ceramics and 3D Design Weighting: 10%

-CREDIT: 1.0

 In this course, students are encouraged to explore personal creativity with 3D materials in depth.
 Materials may include clay, glass, metal, or mixed media.
 Emphasis is placed on using a variety of materials and techniques to design and construct 3D objects.
-(Satisfies the fine arts requirements)
+(Satisfies the fine arts requirement)